deathworlders/online/content/book/deathworlders/chapter-24-alien-world.md

 "I knew there were small colonies…" Allison said.
 “Cities?”

 "Yeah… It’s… kinda scary.
-When I left...
-I mean, aliens were just a silly story when I left and all of this would have been on TV."
+When I left...I mean, aliens were just a silly story when I left and all of this would have been on TV."

 "And now you’re fluent in an alien language and could probably get a *job* in one of those cities."
 Allison said.
 “Wow.
 Mindfuck.”